flutter_launcher_icons: ^0.9.0 copied to clipboard

 Want to see older changes?
 Be sure to check out the Changelog.

 Add your Flutter Launcher Icons configuration to your

 pubspec.yaml or create a new config file called

 An example is shown below.
-A more complex example can be found in the example project.
+More complex examples can be found in the example projects.

 If you name your configuration file something other than